 Four practices in renewables integration and grid deployment awarded Good Practice of the Year at RGI Grid Awards ceremony in Brussels

-BRUSSELS, 2 DECEMBER 2025 – The Renewables Grid Initiative (RGI) has announced the four winners of the 12th annual RGI Grid Awards at the 6th PCI Energy Days organised by the European Commission, honouring them for their excellence in grid deployment and renewables integration.
+RGI has announced the four winners of the 12th annual RGI Grid Awards at the European Commission’s PCI Energy Days, honouring them for their excellence in grid deployment and renewables integration.

-The award jury, comprising electricity system, climate protection and biodiversity experts from the EU and US, selected the Good Practices of the Year: one for each of the three award categories—communication and engagement, environmental protection, technological innovation and system integration—and a special recognition award for outstanding social achievement.
+Comprising electricity system, climate protection and biodiversity experts from the EU and US, the award jury selected the Good Practices of the Year for each of the three award categories, as well as a special recognition award for outstanding social achievement.

 Communication & Engagement